 Hiring a divorce mediator in NYC is an alternative to the traditional divorce process.
 In COVID-19, divorce rates have skyrocketed, for both couples who have been married for many years as well as recently married couples with less experience working through challenging times and extreme stressors.
 Fortunately, a peaceful resolution is possible without litigation when you work with a divorce mediation service.

-A modern-day divorce is no longer guaranteed to have the same adversarial and war-like approach that it did as little as 15 to 20 years ago.
-In fact, many marriages now are ended amicably and, most importantly, peacefully with NYC divorce mediation.
-Paul Rudder has been a matrimonial law practitioner for over 30 years, and is highly experienced not only in divorce, but divorce mediation in the NYC area.
+In fact, a modern-day divorce is no longer guaranteed to have the same adversarial and war-like approach that it did as little as 15 to 20 years ago.
+In fact, many marriages now are ended amicably and, most importantly, peacefully through divorce mediation services.
+Mediator and divorce lawyer Paul Rudder has been a matrimonial lawyer for over 30 years, and is highly experienced not only in divorce, but divorce mediation and family law issues for local Clients.
 His presence not only provides you with representation equipped with the knowledge and experience to present your case properly, but the temperament and patience to help you manage through the emotional turbulence that is standard in almost any divorce.
-Whether it is in person, or via Zoom due to the current COVID situation, Paul Rudder is available to represent you in your divorce.
-Schedule your consultation with a NYC Divorce Mediation Lawyer now!
+Whether it is in person, or via Zoom due to the current COVID situation, mediator Paul Rudder is available to represent you in your divorce.
+Schedule your consultation with a New York Divorce Mediation Lawyer now!
 Call (212) 826-9900 or click here to contact us online.

 What is Divorce Mediation?